Agitators blamed for Oakland unrest that injured 8

 Activists from the Occupy Oakland movement, who are aligned with anti-Wall Street protests in New York and other U.S. cities against corporate excesses, high unemployment and bank bailouts, said the vandalism gave police an excuse to intervene.
 Some blamed "anarchist youths" for the unrest.

-City crews pressure-washed graffiti messages such as "kill cops" and "SMASH" that had been sprayed on downtown buildings.
+City crews pressure-washed graffiti messages such as "kill cops" and "SMASH" that were sprayed on downtown buildings.

 Acting Oakland Police Chief Howard Jordan, addressing a special meeting of the city council on Thursday, said 101 people had been arrested.